Pymongo: Python Library to Query a MongoDB Database

 1. Equal to and Not Equal to

-We will find all the documents where center_id is equal to 55 and homepage_featured is not equal to 0.
-Since we are going to use the find function, it will return the cursor for that command.
-Further, use a for loop to iterate through the results of the query.
+We will find all the documents where center_id equals 55 and homepage_featured does not equal 0.
+Since we will use the find function, it will return the cursor for that command.
+Further, use a for loop to iterate through the query’s results.

 2. In the List and Not in the List

 For instance, you need to match an element with multiple elements.
-In that case, instead of using the $eq operator multiple times, we can use the $in operator.
-We will try to find out all the documents where center_id is either 24 or 11.
+Instead of using the $eq operator multiple times, we can use the $in operator.
+We will try to find all the documents where center_id is 24 or 11.

-Then we find all the documents where center_id is not present in the specified list.
-The following query will return all the documents where center_id is not 24 and also not 11.
+Then, we find all the documents where center_id is not in the specified list.
+The following query will return all the documents where center_id is not 24 and 11.

 3. Less than and Greater than